Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 \subsection{Specifying a model}

 We can specify a Bayesian model by defining a joint distribution over observed variables, $\mathcal Y$, and unobserved variables, $\theta$,

 In this tutorial, $\theta$ is simply the set of unknown model parameters.
 A \texttt{Stan} file defines a procedure to evaluate the log density, $\log p(\mathcal Y, \theta)$.
-This joint distribution conveniently decomposes into two terms,
+This joint distribution conveniently decomposes into two terms - the \textit{prior density} $p(\theta)$ and the \textit{sampling density} (or \textit{likelihood}) $p(\mathcal Y \mid \theta)$, defining a generating process for $\mathcal Y$ given parameters $\theta$ :

-The first term, $p(\theta)$, is the \textit{prior density} and encodes the set of plausible parameter values, with more plausible values having a higher density.
-It is called the ``prior'' because, per one interpretation, it encapsulates our knowledge -- and lack thereof -- about the parameters to estimate before we observe data.
-The second term, $p(\mathcal Y \mid \theta)$, is the \textit{sampling density}, often termed the \textit{likelihood}.
-Given model parameters $\theta$, $p(\mathcal Y \mid \theta)$ defines a generating process for $\mathcal Y$.